Sunday, January 25, 2026

 Attention Parents Please make sure your beautiful children clean up after themselves, especially in the nursery and in our outdoor spaces.

-Donations to the church are being made online at www.allsaintsbloomington.org and by U.S mail.
-Many thanks to all who continue supporting All Saints
+Donations to the church are being made online to www.allsaintsbloomington.org and by U.S. mail.
+Many thanks to all who continue supporting All Saints.

 Resurrectional Apolytikion – Tone 7